-The symptoms of CLL/SLL may be mild, and many patients do not experience any symptoms until later in the disease.
-For many people the disease will be discovered during a routine blood test.
+The symptoms of small lymphocytic lymphoma (SLL) may be mild, and many patients do not experience any symptoms until later in the disease.
+For many people, the disease will be discovered during a routine blood test.

-CLL/SLL can transform in one of the ways:
+SLL can transform in one of three ways:

 Because these conditions are more aggressive, they require different treatment than CLL/SLL without transformation.

-Because the cancer cells in CLL/SLL come from specialized immune cells called B-lymphocytes, they produce proteins normally made by this type of cell.
-These proteins include CD20, CD19, PAX5 and CD79a.
+Because the cancer cells in SLL come from specialized immune cells called B-lymphocytes, they produce proteins normally made by this type of cell.
+These proteins include CD20, CD19, PAX5, and CD79a.
 The expression of CD20 is usually weaker than normal, healthy B-lymphocytes.
-The cancer cells also usually produce CD5, CD23, CD43 and LEF1.
+The cancer cells also usually produce CD5, CD23, CD43, and LEF1.
 CD10 and CyclinD1 are found in other types of B-cell lymphomas and are not produced by the cancer cells in CLL/SLL.

 Flow cytometry is a special test that is used to examine the immune cells in a blood, bone marrow, or tissue sample.
 Another name for this test is flow immunophenotyping.
 Unlike other types of laboratory tests, flow cytometry can examine millions of individual cells very quickly and collect information about each cell.
 The information collected includes the cell size and shape and the types of proteins being made by each cell.

-When examined by flow cytometry, the tumour cells in CLL/SLL will have strong expression of the protein CD200.
+When examined by flow cytometry, the tumour cells in SLL will show strong expression of the protein CD200.
 Expression of the protein CD38 in more than 30% of the tumour cells can be associated with more aggressive disease.

-The most common changes seen in CLL/SLL are:
+The most common changes seen in SLL are:

-Tumours with cancer cells that have lost part of chromosome 11 or chromosome 17, and those that show complex changes (multiple gains or losses), can behave more aggressively than tumours without these changes.
+Tumours that have lost part of chromosome 11 or chromosome 17, and those that show complex changes (multiple gains or losses), can behave more aggressively than tumours without these changes.